hluk/CopyQ/docs/scripting-api.rst

    -  '.style' - Qt style sheet for dialog
    -  '.height', '.width', '.x', '.y' - dialog geometry
    -  '.label' - dialog message (can contain basic HTML)

+   :returns: Value or values from accepted dialog or ``undefined`` if dialog
+             was canceled.

    .. code-block:: js